tdb-alcorn/q2/docs/index.rst

 My hypothesis is that machine learning and especially reinforcement learning face a similar problem.
 Fortunately, there are common use cases and patterns that we can optimize.
-Specifically, the basic workflow that q2 targets is as follows:
+The basic workflow that q2 targets is as follows:

 1. Clone a project or spin up a new one with ``q2 init`` and ``q2 generate``.
 2. Build, tinker, iterate!